codegod100/for/README.md

 ## Quick start (`curl | bash`)

-To compile and run without cloning ahead of time, pipe the hosted script directly to Bash:
+To run the prebuilt binary without cloning or compiling, pipe the hosted script directly to Bash:

 ```bash
 curl -sSf https://raw.githubusercontent.com/codegod100/for/main/scripts/remote-forward.sh | \
   bash -s -- user@ssh-bastion.example.com 443 8443
 ```

-Just like the local helper script, the first argument is the SSH destination and the remaining values describe the remote and local ports that the tunnel should expose.
-The installer script clones this repository into a temporary directory, invokes `zig build run`, and forwards any extra flags (such as `--service-host api.internal`) directly to the executable.
-SSH is always used to carry the traffic to the remote port.
+The script downloads the latest CI-built binary artifact (via [nightly.link](https://nightly.link/)), extracts it, and executes it with the arguments you pass after `--`.
+Only `curl` and `unzip` are required on your machine.
+Set `REMOTE_FORWARD_BIN_URL=<custom zip url>` if you want to pin a specific artifact or mirror.
+SSH still transports all forwarded traffic.

 ## Running from a local checkout